squid-cache/squid-cache.github.io/docs/SquidFaq/InnerWorkings.md

 *Expires* reply headers are missing.
 This prevents such objects from bouncing back-and-forth between siblings forever.

-A *302 Moved Temporarily* response is cacheable ONLY if the response also includes an *Expires* header.
+A *302 Moved Temporarily* response is cachable ONLY if the response also includes an *Expires* header.

 The following HTTP status codes are "negatively cached" for a short